ElLucioVpe/TheWall/README.md

 Simple website for writing whatever you want publicly on a website everyone can see.
 Original idea by [elcomix97edu](https://github.com/elcomix97edu/thewall).

-Written mainly in good ol' JS/PHP.
+Written mainly in cool, flaming, shade-glasses looking [GO](https://golang.org/).

 ## Notes